 Flash Fiction Ghana announces the opening of submissions to our writing prize, “A 1000 for 1000 Writing Prize”.
-For its inaugural year, our prize will accept Young Adult Literature on any theme in Fiction or Creative Nonfiction.
-The prize will award the top three winners from the contest in each category with 1000 cedis, 500 cedis, and 200 cedis respectively.
+For its inaugural year, our prize will accept Young Adult Literature in 1000 words or less.
+Individual submissions can be on any theme in either Fiction or Creative Nonfiction.
+The prize will award the top three winners from the contest in each category (Fiction or Creative Nonfiction) with 1000 cedis, 500 cedis, and 200 cedis respectively.

 There are two categories for the prize – Fiction and Creative Nonfiction.